Emergency Blanket

 Arcturus Heavy Duty Survival Blanket

 The last thing you want is to be in a survival situation and have your blanket fall apart on you.
 Anyone who has spent time in the woods knows how rough things can be and how quickly you can shred your gear.
 Add wind, rain or snow to the mix, and it’s a recipe for disaster.
-The Arcturus emergency blanket is the real deal!
+The Arcturus emergency blanket is the real deal and should be part of your emergency kit for all your outdoor adventures!

 In conclusion, survival is about having the right gear at the right time and in the hands of people with the proper skills.